mikesson/apigee-mint-node/README.md

 Follow these steps to run the kickstart setup

+1. Clone this repo to your local workspace

-1. Create a copy of the config directory for your own setup, with e.g. the target org name as suffix
+2. Create a copy of the config directory for your own setup, with e.g. the target org name as suffix

 ```
 cp -r config config-{yourSuffix}
 ```

-2. Set environment variables
+3. Set environment variables

 ```
 export APIGEE_ORGANIZATION={orgName}